 Ideal Account Setup in Chart of Accounts (CoA)

-For QuickBooks Premier Accountant and QuickBooks Enterprise Accountant, choose Manage Fixed Asset from the Accountant menu (For QuickBooks Enterprise Solutions, Choose Manage Fix Assets from the Company menu).
+For QuickBooks Premier Accountant and QuickBooks Enterprise Accountant, select Manage Fixed Asset from the Accountant menu (For QuickBooks Enterprise Solutions, select Manage Fix Assets from the Company menu).

 The Fixed Asset Manager Client Wizard

 The steps described in this section is only applicable if you did not set up your fixed asset accounts in QuickBooks Desktop or you prefer to transfer the information from FAM to QuickBooks Desktop rather than transferring the information from QuickBooks Desktop to FAM.

 Information from your QuickBooks Desktop company file will automatically go to your FAM the first time that you set it up.
 The two application will continue to sync depending on the sync set up that you choose on your FAM.
 Check Asset Synchronization to check your synchronization set up.